The Parameter Reference (aka IO Reference)

 • Panel Settings

-• The current Behavior and it's settings
+• The current Behavior and its settings

 Configuring Parameter References using the helper window